Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Choice of Signs to Imitate Fisher-KPP

-In \cref{sec:Correspondent} we found that six parameters in \eqref{RXD_21} can be arbitrary assigned.
-We choose $\k, \g$ and $\h$ as three of such free parameters, in order to satisfy \eqref{RXD_30}.
-We have already committed ourselves to the choice $\{\g,\h\}=\{0,1\}$, and we require $\k\ne0$. \Cref{table:sec_05} lists the resulting four \textit{a priori} possibilities.
+In \secn{Correspondent} we found that six parameters in \eq{RXD_21} can be arbitrary assigned.
+We choose $\k, \g$ and $\h$ as three of such free parameters, in order to satisfy \eq{RXD_30}.
+We have already committed ourselves to the choice $\{\g,\h\}=\{0,1\}$, and we require $\k\ne0$. \Tab{sec_05} lists the resulting four \textit{a priori} possibilities.